 Strengthened information security and privacy to the citizens and creation of regional centers of coordination for incidents in computing security (CIRT).

 Lack of on-going investment in digital inclusion measures.
+Lack of information and media literacy skills as indispensable individual capabilities to fully participate in knowledge societies.

 Establishment of Financing mechanism taking into account innovative approaches to bring the benefits of ICT to all.

 Creation of a clear link between the WSIS Process at the international level and institutional set up at the national level.